hangorazvan/currentweather_plus/README.md

 https://github.com/hangorazvan/weather_plus

-Modified MagicMirror2 currentweather based on Openweathermap with Onecall endpoint
+Modified MagicMirror2 currentweather module based on Openweathermap with Onecall endpoint

 <img src=https://github.com/hangorazvan/weather_plus/blob/master/preview.png>
 Do not make modification and do not replace the default, just add <i>disable: true</i> in config.js and use this one as 3rd party, then put in config.js: